EmmanuelOsaea/A-Comprehensive-Technical-Documentation-As-A-Data-Engineer/README.md

 # Filter or take action based om security verification
 secure_data = secured_df.filter(col("is secure") == True)
 ```

 # Example SQL Query Optimization
+This example illustrates the use of SQL query with subquery to identify the precise date of the order.
+Also CTE was used
+to separate the active employees from the other employees.

 ```
 -- Original query with subquery
 CREATE INDEX idx_orders_order_date ON orders(order_date) WHERE order_date >= '2026-05-05';